Here are answers to a few of the most commonly asked questions about applying to Xamk degree programmes:

 Fees and scholarships

-The deadline for paying the tuition fee for the first study year is the deadline for accepting the offer of admission.
+The deadline for paying the tuition fee for the first study year (without any discounts ) is the deadline for accepting the offer of admission.
 For other study years, the fee is to be paid by the end of the previous academic year, 31 July.
-Please note that there are separate deadlines for the Early Bird scholarship.

-According to Xamk policy, the paid tuition fee can only be refunded in the following cases:
+According to Xamk policy, the paid tuition fee can only be refunded in some cases, e.g. if a residence permit required for studies arranged on campus is not granted.

 Documents stating that a student is not liable to pay tuition fees must be valid when the semester starts on 1 January or 1 August.
-If your document is valid e.g. until March 2023, you are not liable to pay the tuition fee for the spring semester 2023.
+If your document is valid e.g. until November 2024, you are not liable to pay the tuition fee for the academic year 2024-2025.
+To continue the exemption to the next academic year, you will need to provide a new document by 31 July 2025.

-You need to submit the document copy to Xamk Admission Services by the deadline for accepting the offer of admission at Xamk and be prepared to show the original document when starting your studies.
+You need to upload the document copy to your application form by the deadline for accepting the offer of admission at Xamk and be prepared to show the original document when starting your studies.

 Visa/Residence permit for studies